 - lemon or lime

-|In a large pot add 2 tablespoons of olive oil and chopped onion.
-Cook over medium heat until translucent.
-Add chopped garlic and cook for one minute.
-Add sauce for pozole and 2 liters of water.
+- Add chopped garlic and cook for one minute.
+Add sauce for pozole with 8 cups of water.
 Cook for ten minutes to heat up and then add white hominy to pot.
-Add the oregano and salt and pepper to taste.
-Cook for about 20 to 30 minutes.|

 - Add the seafood slowly.
 Start with the calamari, blue crab, snow crab and lobster claws.
 Cook for 5 minutes.
-Add shrimps, scallops and clams.
-Cook all together for 15 minutes.|

 - Add to soup bowls and garnish with lettuce, avocado and radish slices.
-Optional: Thinly sliced red onion.
+Optional: thinly sliced red onion.

 For more seafood recipes, click here.
 Here’s a sneak peak of what you will find….

 When will you be making Pozole de Mariscos (Seafood Pozole)?